Knee Surgery & Rehabilitation

 - Genetics (family history)

-- Injury to the knee (fracture, ligament tear, meniscus tear, dislocation)
+- Injury (fracture, ligament tear, meniscus tear, dislocation)

 - Jobs that involve heavy manual labor, heavy lifting, repetitive knee bending